trinodb/trino/presto-docs/src/main/sphinx/connector/redis.rst

 Only Redis string and hash value types are supported; sets and zsets cannot be queried from Presto.

 The connector requires Redis 2.8.0 or later.
+It has been tested against 6.0.6.

 Configuration
 -------------